 Let's run through an example to better illustrate how First Inflow Missing Basis Warnings occur:

-In this case, you haven't imported the original BUY transaction of your MIM tokens, and thus, CoinLedger does not know how much it cost you to originally acquire those MIM tokens.
-CoinLedger does not know your cost basis.
+In this case, you haven't imported the original BUY transaction of your MIM tokens, and thus, CoinLedger does not know your cost basis for MIM.

-When you import your Arbitrum wallet, the deposits of MIM tokens from Kucoin will be flagged with First Inflow Missing Basis Warnings (pictured below).
+If you import only your Arbitrum wallet into CoinLedger, the deposits of MIM tokens from Kucoin will be flagged with First Inflow Missing Basis Warnings (pictured below).

 In the picture below, the first detected transaction for MIM is an inflow—a Deposit.
 However, there are no other prior BUY, TRADE, or INCOME transactions to set the cost basis for these tokens and to show how the MIM was originally acquired.